Machine Embroidery Stabilizer Guide + FREE Printable Chart

 When finished embroidering, cut the stabilizer from around the design.
 The residual cut-away stabilizer material then permanently supports the item through continued washings and wearings.

-Cut-away embroidery stabilizer does not stretch in any direction and is best for embroidering knits and other unstable, stretchy fabrics like fleece, sweatshirts, Minky, and more.
+Cut-away embroidery stabilizer does not stretch in any direction and is best for embroidering knit fabrics and other unstable, stretchy blanks like fleece, t-shirts, sweatshirts, Minky, and more.
 When in doubt, choose a cut-away stabilizer for your project.

 Because it provides so much support, cut-away stabilizer also works great with densely stitched designs on all fabric types.

-As a note, when trimming, try to leave a small margin of cut-away around the design.
+When trimming, make sure to leave a small margin of cut-away around the design.
 If you don’t trim closely enough, there may be a visible impression of the stabilizer on the front of the design.
-Trimming too closely can result in an odd appearance around the design edge or accidentally clipping the stitches or fabric.
+Trimming too closely, though, can result in an odd appearance around the design edge or accidentally clipping the stitches or fabric.

-Cut-away stabilizer comes in a large range of weights and also black to help camouflage residual stabilizer on the back of dark fabrics.
+Cut-away stabilizer comes in a large range of weights and also black to help camouflage excess stabilizer on the back of dark fabrics.

 No-Show Mesh Stabilizer